uva-cs/dsa2/docs/syllabus.md

 ### Textbook and Readings

 We will assign readings from the "CLRS" textbook:  Introduction to Algorithms, by Cormen, Leiserson, Rivest and Stein, 4th Edition.
 (3rd edition is OK, but is missing some new material.)
 The book is available for free for UVA users in an online format through the UVA Library at [this link](https://ebookcentral-proquest-com.proxy1.library.virginia.edu/lib/UVA/detail.action?docID=6925615).
 There may be additional readings from online sources.
+The readings for each chapter are shown on the [schedule page](schedule.html).

 ### Coding